dark-neonus/money-tracker/README.md

 cd money-tracker
 ```

-## Runnings
+## Running
-Run application in one of next way:
+Run application in one of the next ways:
 1. ### Execute script `run.sh`
     - #### Linux
         ```shell